jaydestro/aksbicep/README.md

 # aksbicep

-This is still a WIP.
+## This is still a WIP.

 An example to create an AKS cluster with secrets from Azure Key Vault with Bicep and GitHub actions.
+Once the cluster is created, the workflow will apply `manifests/deployment.yml` that's a pre-created image.

 Pre-requisites